deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

 # Optional steps

 ## Edit and push existing juju charm
-This will describe how to push a charm to your repository and add layers to it.
+The following chapters will describe how to push a charm to your repository add layers and add the jenkins user to the docker group by default.

 ## Prerequisite
 An [ubuntu one](https://login.ubuntu.com) account is needed to upload your own charm.